HimesGroup/BMIN503_Final_Project/README.md

 DUE DATE FOR FINAL VERSION: 12/12/18 11:59PM.
 This is a hard deadline.
 Turn in whatever you have by this date.

+Currently has intro and methods/results in separate files.

 <!-- Links -->
 [forking]: https://guides.github.com/activities/forking/